 When the part enters Burst mode, the BSTEN pin goes low.
-To fully avoid any enter/exit chattering, add a 4-10M Ω resistor between the BSTEN and IMON_OUT pins to further expand the hysteresis.
+To avoid any enter/exit chattering, add a $4\text{-}10\text{M}\Omega$ resistor between the BSTEN and IMON1 or IMON2 pins to further expand the hysteresis.

 In Burst mode, an internal window comparator takes control of the output voltage.
 The comparator monitors the FB1 or FB2 pin voltage for Channel 1 or 2.
-When the FB1 or FB2 pin voltage is higher than 0.81V, the Channel 1 or 2 enters Low Power Off mode.
+When the FB1 or FB2 pin voltage is higher than 0.81V , Channel 1 or 2 enters Low Power Off mode.
 Some unneeded internal circuits are powered off to further reduce power dissipation.
-When the FB1 or FB2 pin voltage drops to 0.8V, the Channel 1 or 2 wakes up and runs in a fixed level peak current mode.
-The fixed level peak current is set by the level that the input current sense amplifier input voltage reaches $V{BST-CS1}$ or $V{BST-CS2}$ for Channel 1 or 2, typical 27mV.
+When the FB1 or FB2 pin voltage drops to 0.8V , Channel 1 or 2 wakes up and runs in a fixed level peak current mode.
+The fixed level peak current is set by the level that the input current sense amplifier input voltage reaches $V{\text{BST-CS1}}$ or $V{\text{BST-CS2}}$ for Channel 1 or 2, typical 27mV .
 The output voltage increases in the wake-up period.
-When the output reaches 0.82V again, the controller enters into Low Power Off mode again.
+When the output reaches 0.81V again, the controller enters Low Power Off mode again.
 When the load current increases, the Low Power Off mode period decreases.
-When the off mode period disappears and the load current further increases but still does not meet the [Equation 10](#) exit condition, the output voltage drops.
-When the FB1 or FB2 pin voltage drops to 0.78V, Channel 1 or 2 exits Burst mode and runs in normal DE PWM mode.
+When the off-mode period disappears and the load current further increases, the output voltage drops.
+When the FB1 or FB2 pin voltage drops to 0.78V , Channel 1 or 2 exits Burst mode and runs in normal DE PWM mode.
 The voltage error amplifier takes control of the output voltage regulation.